jorgsiq/be-the-hero/README.md

 ![](header.png)

-Web and mobile application to connect non-governmental organizations with people to support causes and donate
+Web and mobile application to connect non-governmental organizations with people to support causes and donate.

 ## Built With
 * ExpoJS